Floyd Gerhardt: Character overview

 In March 1979, Floyd Gerhardt is the matriarch of The Gerhardt family, which is the most powerful organized crime syndicate in Fargo, North Dakota.
 Their power is threatened by two near-simultaneous incidents, taking place merely hours apart.
 First, a debilitating stroke leaves her husband Otto crippled, potentially jeopardizing the dynasty's leadership.
 Two of their sons, Dodd (Jeffrey Donovan) and Bear (Angus Sampson), begin competing for control.
 While they are figuring out who will lead the family, Floyd is put in charge.
 The Gerhardts are facing a serious challenge from the Kansas City Mafia, led by Joe Bulo (Brad Garrett), for control of the region.
 Meanwhile, Floyd's third son Rye (Kieran Culkin) has gone missing.
 Unbeknownst to Floyd and the rest of her family, he has been killed by Peggy Blumquist (Kirsten Dunst) in a hit and run after murdering a judge, cook and waitress at a diner in Luverne, Minnesota.

 Bulo arrives at the Gerhardt residence, along with Mike Milligan (Bokeem Woodbine) and the two Kitchen brothers.
 Bulo offers Floyd a buyout of her family's operation, but will allow them to run it.
 After he leaves, Floyd tells her sons, minus the missing Rye, about the meeting.
 Dodd bristles at his mother running the business, but concedes when she assures him that he can take over once the current situation settles.
 She then demands that Rye be found.
 Mike and the Kitchens also begin searching for Rye.
 Dodd and his henchman Hanzee (Zahn McClarnon), as well as Mike, each conduct an independent search for him.
 Dodd's daughter Simone tips off Hanzee about a lead on Rye, and they ambush Skip at Rye's apartment.
 They bring him to Dodd, who assaults Simone for acting independently before killing Skip by burying him in hot asphalt.

 A few days later, Mike and the Kitchens then eliminate Otto's guards in the parking lot outside the medical clinic, leaving Otto unharmed.
 Meanwhile, Floyd, Dodd, and Bear meet with Joe Bulo and propose a counter-offer to his buyout: a partnership.
 Bulo balks at the idea, after an incident earlier that day where Dodd assaulted two of his men in a donut shop with help from Bear's son Charlie.
 Bulo phones his superiors who reject the Gerhardts' proposal.
-They now offer $2 million less than the first offer and demand the Gerhardts' complete surrender.
+They now offer $2 million less than the first offer and demand the Gerhardts' completely surrender.
 At the Gerhardt farm, Floyd tells the family to prepare for war.